- Rebecca Griffiths

 Finding a space and format that works

-There is no one recipe for successful reflection - it is important to find a format that works for you.
-You can use a paper or electronic journal or dedicated reflection app that can be accessed on the go.
+There is no one recipe for successful reflection - finding a format that works for you is important.
+You can use a paper or electronic journal or a dedicated reflection app that can be accessed on the go.
 Alternatively use a high-level mental framework that you can use without the need to write things down.

 Reflect on your own or with others – mentors and coaches can be great reflection partners.